EddCBen/Classifying-Textual-Data-with-pretrained-Vision-Models-through-Transfer-Learning-and-Data-Transforms/README.md

 ```
 cd data/ && python bert_rep_gen.py
 ```
+This produces a file containing 50k representations obtained from the last 6 pretrained layers of [BERT-base-uncased from HuggingFace](https://huggingface.co/bert-base-uncased).

 A file with the name "IMDB_cls_last6layers.pt" should be created in the ./data folder.